 This article presents the basic guidelines considered in designing a composite structure, and the basic definitions of terms that apply to composites.
 It describes the analysis of a composite laminate based on stress-strain relationships, stress-strain load relationships, general load displacement case, and general load case solution.
 Factors affecting the composite materials properties and allowables of fiber-reinforced polymers are reviewed.
 The article discusses the process considerations for mold design, such as master model, metal tooling, composite tooling, and tool care.
-It describes the resin selection in designing the composite for use in a particular application.
+It explains the resin selection in designing the composite for use in a particular application.
 The article illustrates the various methods that are used to process a composite component, namely, wet lay-up, autoclave, resin transfer molding, and vacuum-assisted resin transfer molding.
 It provides a discussion on electromagnetic interference shielding, electrostatic discharge protection, metal plating, fire resistance, and corrosion resistance on composite materials.